How to measure brand health and conduct a brand health audit

 Distinctiveness is the key to differentiation and can take many forms.
 A product can be distinguished by its functional features or benefits, whilst a brand needs to feel different.
 Only then can there be loyalty beyond reason.
 A strong brand gives reassurance and trust that the company’s money has been well spent, and that you, the decision maker, are a smart and competent businessman.
 Beyond this, a brand may offer emotional benefits of inspiration, fun or belonging.

 With an understanding of what the ‘ideal’ brand in a market will represent to its target audience, a brand must then be inextricably and uniquely connected to that positioning.
-Which brings me to the final part of the Brand Health Wheel…
+Which brings us to the final part of the Brand Health Scorecard…

 Delivery of the Brand Promise